brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 }
 ```

-There's also similar field for [ZeRO-Offload](https://www.deepspeed.ai/tutorials/zero-offload/) for stage 2.
+There's also similar field called [ZeRO-Offload](https://www.deepspeed.ai/tutorials/zero-offload/) for stage 2.

-Once we have our config file, it's pretty simple.
+We're almost done now.
+Once we have our config file properly calibrated, the implementation is straighforward.
 All boilerplate that PyTorch requires for parallelism and data loaders is managed internally by DeepSpeed.
-So the setup is pretty straightforward:
+So we only need to setup DeepSpeed as:

 ```python
 def main_deepspeed(n_epochs=100, random_seed=42):